How to Make Garlic Chips

 - as a garnish on homemade soups or dips

-- sprinkled on pasta dishes (this spaghetti amatriciana or spaghettini with roasted tomatoes are excellent choices, but the options are endless!)
+- sprinkled on pasta dishes (this pasta amatriciana or spaghettini with roasted tomatoes are excellent choices, but the options are endless!)

 - topped on stir fries or rice pilafs